AvneeshSarwate/textDrag/README.md

 ## README
 To try it live, go to https://avneeshsarwate.github.io/textDrag/.

-Try not to paste huge amounts of text.
+Try not to paste huge amounts of text for performance reasons, but should be fine up to a couple thousand words.

 Instructions
 1. Add text into the text entry.